slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 Scriptures.
 And even when I finally decided to read the Bible, I read only the Old Testament.

 Now I am finally reading the New Testament, inspired by Tolstoi's work *The Kingdom of God is Within You*.
 As my readers know—*scilicet nulli*—I embrace the principles of libertarian socialism, and I came across this book perchance when reading about Christian anarchism.
 Reading it, it quickly became apparent that it made no sense to do so without examining the Gospels myself.
-And so I looked for my King James Bible and opened the *Book of Matthew*.
+And so I looked for my King James Bible and opened the Book of Matthew.

 Never would I have expected the reading to be so exquisitely beautiful, nor so transformative, humbling, and illuminating.
-So much was the impact of this perfect piece of literature, and of the perfect ethical doctrine which is thereby exposed by Jesus Christ, that—however embarrassing it may be to acknowledge it—I often found myself shedding tears as my eyes struggled to move from one word onto another.
-And I, who have so often been guilty of pride and arrogance, and who always found myself so secured in the vanity of intelligence or knowledge, felt that I was the most ignorant and arrogant of men.
-For I was finding now a radical and overcoming ethics—one in perfect accordance with my own libertarian principles, but far more overreaching—in the teachings of a poor carpenter, a man whose ethics vastly surpassed mine in depth and breadth, and which more perfectly exposed the virtues of tolerance and kindness.
+So much was the impact of this perfect work, and of the ethical doctrine which is thereby exposed by Jesus Christ, that I often found myself shedding tears as my eyes struggled to move from one word onto another.
+For how many years have I whispered to myself, as I walked alone the corridors of Western and Oriental cities alike, those verses which Blake devoted to *Tirzah*:

+> The death of Jesus set me free:
+> Then what have I to do with thee?

+with not a shred of understanding and not a glimpse of faith.
+To how many of my Christians friends have I said: «I should wish to believe, but faith eludes me».
+But one needs not to believe, but to know.
+And it is precisely now, when I gave up on looking, that I find.

-It is a shame that the teachings of this extraordinary man have come to us cloaked in rigid dogmatism and warped by the inherent evil which pervades every human institution and all authority.
-And it is impossible for me not to observe, having received the teachings of Christ at face value, and not through the dogmatic interpretation of any institution, how shamelessly unchristian most self-professed Christian people and institutions are.
-Surely their only claim for Christianity can proceed from their belief in the supernatural elements of the Bible—e.g. their belief in reincarnation or creationism—rather than their practice of an ethical doctrine.
+I thank not having had a Christian upbringing, as much as I thank having had a philosophical education that familiarized me much earlier with Feuerbach than with the Bible.
+This has allowed me to receive the words of Jesus both free from any institutional dogma as well as with a critical spirit.
+And having received his teachings in this way, I am amazed at how profoundly misrepresented the words of Jesus seem to me.
+In the case of many Christians I know, surely their only claim for Christianity can proceed from their belief in the supernatural elements of the Bible—e.g. their belief in reincarnation or creationism—rather than their practice of an ethical doctrine.
+With regards to many atheists, including myself, exactly the same impression is left, though in the opposite direction.

-But what is this doctrine?
-What are teachings of Jesus, as taught by Jesus himself and not this or that church?
-In what do they differ from the values which I already upheld, if in anything at all, and in what regards are they more complete?

-Perhaps the most important principle which is derived from Jesus' teachings, and one that is certainly not a necessary corollary of the values that sustain libertarian socialism, is non-resistance to evil.
-I have embraced this principle because I firmly believe it is an all-comprehensive and perfect doctrine.
+To name an example, the most important and fundamental principle derived from the teachings of Jesus is precisely that which is least practiced and understood, as well as the rarest to find in dogmatic elaborations of the
+Bible: non-resistance to evil.
 Its concept and philosophy are well exposed in a long passage of Adin Ballou's work, which I quote (with omissions) from *The kingdom of God is within you*:

 > Q. Whence originated the term "non-resistance?"
 >